-It is with this facet of the monarchy of the eighteenth century in mind that those who want to prove from history that "social royalty" -- the protection of the weak from the strong, the concern for the material prosperity of the people-- is the "natural vocation" of the monarchy.
-A vocation that would be (they say) regrettably thwarted by parliamentarism, which replaces the power of the prince, aloof from party politics, with the power of the parties themselves, and their particular interests.
+It is with this facet of the monarchy of the eighteenth century in mind that those who want to prove from history that "social royalty" - the protection of the weak from the strong, the concern for the material prosperity of the people- is the "natural vocation" of the monarchy.
+A vocation that would be (they say) regrettably thwarted by parliamentarism, which replaces the power of the prince, aloof from sitting above? party politics, with the power of the parties themselves, and their particular interests. representing particular interests.